USB Type-C: A New Frontier for Power and Data Transmission

 Unlike Type-A varieties, the USB Type-B device variations differ greatly in shape and appearance

 While these mainstream connectors have fulfilled the basic needs of power distribution and data transmission for several years, they fall short of being a universal solution that harnesses all that our devices are capable of.

 The introduction of USB connectivity in many of our contemporary devices not only allows us to conveniently charge them almost anywhere, but also makes connecting to other forms of technology simple.
 We want the ability to take our devices with us wherever we go, and we want that same technology to be versatile.
 Enter USB Type-C, a relatively new addition to the USB lineup.
 So what sets USB Type-C apart from its predecessors?

 USB Type-C might be considered a “superior” technology to its respective siblings for several reasons.
-Over the decades USB Type-A, B, and other proprietary cables have facilitated data transmission for various electronics, but have lacked versatility when it comes to power delivery and display outputs.
+Over the decades USB Type-A, B, and other proprietary usb cables have facilitated data transmission for various electronics, but have lacked versatility when it comes to power delivery and display outputs.
 USB Type-C has filled this void by consolidating these functionalities into one single connector.
-Because USB Type-C is capable of processing many different functions, it also provides a more substantial amount of power, compared to types A and B.
+Because USB Type-C is capable of processing many different functions, it also provides a more substantial amount of power, compared to types A and B devices.

 How Will USB Type-C Influence Our Approach to Electronic Design?